Cirufrank/DVD-Library-Java-Project/README.md

 ![](https://media.giphy.com/media/l3vReTmBHnPsC4oHS/giphy.gif)

 DVDs.. a thing of the past... a forgotten piece of technology that's soon to fade into the digital ether.
 Is what they all said.
 But you.. you're not them...
 NO... you're a blue ray connoisseur.
-You enjoy the classics and respect the intiricacies of the digital versatile disc.
+You enjoy the classics and respect the intricacies of the digital versatile disc.
 This application was made for you!
 You have a beautiful collection of DVDs, but alas, you've been craving a console application to help you keep track of them, to share with, to write about the DVDs that made you laugh, cry, see the world in a new light.
 Well look no further my friend.
 The DVD library CRUD app is here.

 ## How It's Made:
 Using Java, the MVC architectural paridigm, and file storage for data persistence, I created a CRUD app that allows users to create, read, update, and delete textual DVD information.